kybr/cuttlebone/README.md

-# App With State
+# Cuttlebone

-here i'm trying to make a system for distributing application state information to a all hosts on a small, simple network using broadcast ip. my hope is that this system will be used in the AlloSphere and on Cuttlefish.
+This is a framework / toolkit for developing distributing multimedia applications.
+Use the BroadcastApp<State> to distribute application state information to all hosts on your network using udp broadcast.
+This system may be used with Cuttlefish or in the AlloSphere, using AlloSystem.

 ## dependencies

-i use c++11, so you'll need a compiler that supports it.
+- c++11
+- POSIX
+- libssl-dev package on linux

-## building
+## building (stand alone)

     mkdir build
     cd build
     cmake ..
     make
     ./app

+## building (AlloSystem)

+Using the latest devel branch of AlloSystem, configure the cmake system so that it will find the Cuttlebone headers.